laaners/yugioh_comprehensive_rulebook/policy/penalties.md

                 <li>Extra deck card shuffled into the main deck and drawn during a game.
 Return to extra and draw a new card</li>
                 <li>Handwriting unreadable</li>
                 <li>Playing with legal foreign language card but no translation kept outisde of the deck</li>
-                <li>Playing with proxies, replace them and also apply standard tardiness</li>
+                <li>Playing with proxies/counterfeit cards, replace them with actual version, receive warning and also apply standard tardiness</li>
             </ul>
         </td>
     </tr>